aws-samples/serverless-pdf-chat/README.md

 -------------------------------------------------------------------------------
 ```

-If you selected to deploy to Amplify, AWS SAM will deploy the React frontend with Amplify Hosting.
-Navigate to the Amplify console to check the build status.
+If you selected to deploy the React frontend using Amplify Hosting, navigate to the Amplify console to check the build status.
 If the build does not start automatically, trigger it through the Amplify console.

 If you selected to run the React frontend locally and connect to the deployed resources in AWS, you will use the CloudFormation stack outputs in the following section.